fundacionctic/connector-building-blocks/README.md

 | `KEYSTORE_PATH`        | Path to a keystore file containing the private key and certificate for the connector.
 The keystore should be in PKCS12 format. |
 | `KEYSTORE_PASSWORD`    | The password for the keystore.                                                                                                 |

-## About Keycloak and OAuth 2

-The Gradle project of the _Core Connector_ defines a property named `useOauthIdentity` that can be used to enable or disable support for identity based on OAuth 2.
-Specifically, this property is checked to determine whether the [OAuth 2 Identity Service](https://github.com/eclipse-edc/Connector/tree/main/extensions/common/iam/oauth2/oauth2-core) needs to be included in the project dependencies.

-When `useOauthIdentity=true`, the connector instances will communicate with a Keycloak server to retrieve access tokens and validate them.
-These tokens are then used to authenticate the requests sent to the data space.

-> We use Keycloak instead of **DAPS** due to the maturity of Keycloak and to reduce the complexity of the setup.
-Using DAPS would provide a more interoperable scenario; however, we are currently not focusing on that aspect.

-A connector instance is represented in Keycloak as a _Client_.
-These _Clients_ need to be configured in a particular way to ensure that the connector can successfully authenticate with Keycloak.
-The `edcpy` package [provides a command line utility](edcpy/edcpy/keycloak.py) to automate this configuration process.

 ## Examples

 There is a `Vagrantfile` in the root of the repository, which serves as the configuration file for Vagrant.
 [Vagrant](https://www.vagrantup.com/) is a tool utilized here to generate reproducible versions of two separate Ubuntu Virtual Machines: one for the provider and another for the consumer.
 This approach guarantees that the examples portray a more realistic scenario where the consumer and provider are deployed on different instances.
 Consequently, this distinction is reflected in the configuration files, providing a more illustrative demonstration rather than relying only on localhost access for all configuration properties.

 After installing Vagrant on your system, simply run `vagrant up` to create both the provider and the consumer.
 The `Vagrantfile` is configured to handle all the necessary provisioning steps, such as installing dependencies and building the connector.
 Once the build process is complete, you can log into the consumer and provider by using `vagrant ssh consumer` or `vagrant ssh provider`.

-The provisioning scripts build the Docker images locally.
-However, there are also two alternative Compose files ending in `-hub-image.yml` that show how to use the public images instead.

 We use Multicast DNS to ensure that `provider.local` resolves to the provider’s IP and that `consumer.local` resolves to the consumers’ IP.
 This forces us to install `avahi-daemon` and `libnss-mdns` in both the consumer and provider, and also to bind the volumes `/var/run/dbus` and `/var/run/avahi-daemon/socket` on all Docker containers.